-There are seven artists in town creating unique gifts and attire.
+There are ten artists in town creating unique gifts and attire.
 Most live above their small shops and 3 more shops selling hand crafted items made by regional artists.
 Take the Alma Art Walk which is outlined in a brochure found in many of the artists shops.

 You may also enjoy the short drive up the bluff, behind the town, to check out the view from Buena Vista Park - preferably at sunset.
-While you're there, be sure not to miss Alma's own winery at Danzinger Vineyards & Winery.
+While you're there, be sure not to miss Alma's own winery at Danzinger Vineyards & Winery, www.danzingervinyard.com.
 Last year they pretty much mopped up at the State wine making competitions - congratulations are due.

-Did you know Alma has a history museum?
-Do you know it has two?
-The Alma Area Museum has something for everyone to enjoy and learn about.
-While, Castlerock Museum is a must see, featuring arms and armory from the Roman Empire, Dark Ages, and the Renaissance .It is absolutely a world class collection that you'd expect to find in London or New York, I swear it and I get around!
+Castlerock Museum, www.castlerockmuseum.com is a must see, featuring arms and armory from the Roman Empire, Dark Ages, and the Renaissance .It is absolutely a world class collection that you'd expect to find in London or New York, I swear it and I get around!

 A short drive up the river will bring you to the Nelson's Creamery which sells cheese and great sandwiches - ok - and ice cream cones too. competitors but we love them.
 When Jeff died, they sent a plate of cheese and crackers.
 Some things you never forget.